 Once all this is done, we will discuss a suitable start date with you.
-You will then receive a confirmed offer letter and your employment contract
+You will then receive a confirmed offer letter and your employment contract.

 Does Affinity Trust require pre-employment background checks?

-We will ask you to provide a full history of your employment and education, and ask you to talk us through it.
+We will ask you to provide a full history of your employment and education, and to talk us through it.
 We will ask you about any gaps in employment and the reason you left each job.
 We will also ask to see your ID and right-to-work documentation so we can check you are who you say you are.